cjddmut/Unity-2D-Platformer-Controller/README.md

 See the Platformer scene for an example.

 ## FAQs

-**PlatformerMotor2D is messing with values in my rigidbody2D!**
-PlatformerMotor2D reduces drag on the rigidbody2D to 0 and handles deceleration on the ground and in the air on its own.
-The motor will also manipulate the gravity to suit its needs for fast falls and wall interactions.

-If your game has moments where it needs to leverage gravity or drag then disable the motor during these moments.

-**My character seems to puch into walls when dashing or falling!**
-This appeared somewhere around 5.0.1.
-Turn on continuous detection on the rigidbody2d attached with the motor to fix.

 **What's with all the required layers?**
 This is mostly an optimization.
 MovingPlatformMotor2D is required on moving platforms but querying on a regular environment that doesn't have one generates garbage.
 The more garbage generated then the more often the garbage collection will kick in.
 If the layers present a problem then it would be easy to change the check to tags instead in the motor.